department-of-veterans-affairs/health-apis/data-query/src/test/java/gov/va/api/health/dataquery/tools/minimart/minimart.md

 ## Usage

+Minimart Maker shell script is located in: `data-query-tests`

 ### 1. Generate and Populate the Identity Service
 ```
 # Creates and starts a local H2 ids database